PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 knowledge of the taxonomy; and as a result of the estimated error in any data entry exercice, which other fields estimate at up to about 5% [@Barchard2011PreHum].
-As a result, the first question one needs to ask when confronted with a string of character that purportedly points to a node in the tree of life is not "to which entry in the taxonomy database is it associated?", but "is there a mistake in this name that is likely to render a simple lookup invalid?".
+As a result, the first question one needs to ask when confronted with a string of characters that purportedly points to a node in the tree of life is not "to which entry in the taxonomy database is it associated?", but "is there a mistake in this name that is likely to render a simple lookup invalid?".